tutek1/DTLabs/08_UI/lab08.md

 > There are many ways we can save and load the game.
 If your game needs to save extra info, like nodes in a scene with their properties, you can use [this tutorial](https://docs.godotengine.org/en/stable/tutorials/io/saving_games.html) from the documentation of Godot.

 ### Exit Game Button
-The last button to make functional is the **exit game button**.
-This will also be very straightforward:
+The last button to make functional is the **exit game button**, which will also be very straightforward:

 ```GDScript
 func _exit_game() -> void: